byjg/php-rest-reference-architecture/docs/windows.md

 # Running on Windows Without PHP

-This project is primarily designed for Linux environments, but can be easily run on Windows using Docker.
+This project is primarily designed for Linux environments but can be easily run on Windows using Docker.

 ## Prerequisites